qpsolvers/qpbenchmark/README.md

 Check out ``python benchmark.py --help`` for details.

-## 🏗️ Upcoming changes

-This benchmark is under active development.
-Expect the following upcoming changes:

-- Make solver settings specific to each test set
-- Don't count qpsolvers matrix build times in solver times
-- Solver settings as a complete solver / parameter name table in the report

 ## See also

 - [Optimality conditions and numerical tolerances in QP solvers](https://scaron.info/blog/optimality-conditions-and-numerical-tolerances-in-qp-solvers.html): note written while figuring out the ``high_accuracy`` settings of this benchmark.